developer-student-club-thapar/Quantum-Computing/README.md

 <br>Dirac Notation also know as Bra-Ket Notation explains how qubits are represented as state vectors and how they can be manipulated mathematically just like vectors in a hilbert space.
 The concept is explained in this [video](https://www.youtube.com/watch?v=53EVUDbeVsU&list=PLY6CWF3NWYvTducILRZCATDwW9DjZvumJ&index=2).

 2.2 [Bloch Sphere](https://github.com/developer-student-club-thapar/Quantum-Computing/blob/main/1.%20Representing%20a%20qubit/Bloch%20Sphere.pdf)

-Bloch Sphere is the visual representation of a qubit, and is further elucidated upon in this [video](https://www.youtube.com/watch?v=7ITVHGYFIfU&list=PLY6CWF3NWYvTducILRZCATDwW9DjZvumJ&index=4).
+<br>Bloch Sphere is the visual representation of a qubit, and is further elucidated upon in this [video](https://www.youtube.com/watch?v=7ITVHGYFIfU&list=PLY6CWF3NWYvTducILRZCATDwW9DjZvumJ&index=4).

 2.3 [Representing a qubit using Qiskit](https://github.com/developer-student-club-thapar/Quantum-Computing/blob/main/1.%20Representing%20a%20qubit/representing_qubit_states.ipynb)

-In this jupyer notebook, qubit is created as a dirac notation and represented on the bloch sphere.
+<br>In this jupyer notebook, qubit is created as a dirac notation and represented on the bloch sphere.
 Qiskit is a python library created by IBM for Quantum Computing.
 The code is explained [here](https://www.youtube.com/watch?v=7ITVHGYFIfU&list=PLY6CWF3NWYvTducILRZCATDwW9DjZvumJ&index=4).

 3. Quantum Postulates

 3.1 [Six Postulates of Quantum Computing](https://github.com/developer-student-club-thapar/Quantum-Computing/blob/main/2.%20Quantum%20Postulates/quantum_postulates.ipynb)

-This explains the 6 ground rules that qubits follow and allow us to represent, transform, and measure them.It also allows us to calculate the probability of qubit to be in a given state, once measured.
+<br>This explains the 6 ground rules that qubits follow and allow us to represent, transform, and measure them.It also allows us to calculate the probability of qubit to be in a given state, once measured.
 It also tells us how a qubit gets transformed over a period of time, by the application of multiple operators.
 More on it in this [video].

 3.2 [Stern Gerlach Experiment](https://www.youtube.com/watch?v=fWaNjJ69XEI&list=PLY6CWF3NWYvTducILRZCATDwW9DjZvumJ&index=3)

-It explains what to expect on measuring a qubit and derives the 3 axes of the bloch sphere.
+<br>It explains what to expect on measuring a qubit and derives the 3 axes of the bloch sphere.

 4. Single Qubit Gates

 4.1 [X, Y, Z, H Gates](https://github.com/developer-student-club-thapar/Quantum-Computing/blob/main/3.%20Single%20Qubit%20Gates/Pauli%20X%2C%20Y%20and%20Z%20Gates%20%26%20Hadamard%20Gate.ipynb)

-X Gate: 180 degree rotation about x axis
+<br>X Gate: 180 degree rotation about x axis

-Y Gate: 180 degree rotation about y axis
+<br>Y Gate: 180 degree rotation about y axis

-Z Gate: 180 degree rotation about z axis
+<br>Z Gate: 180 degree rotation about z axis

-H Gate: transforms x basis to x
+<br>H Gate: transforms x basis to x

 4.2 [Rx, Ry, Rz, P, S, T Gates](https://github.com/developer-student-club-thapar/Quantum-Computing/blob/main/3.%20Single%20Qubit%20Gates/Rx%2Cy%2Cz%20and%20P%2C%20S%2C%20T%20Gates.ipynb)

-Rx Gate: theta degree rotation about x axis
+<br>Rx Gate: theta degree rotation about x axis

-Ry Gate: theta degree rotation about y axis
+<br>Ry Gate: theta degree rotation about y axis

-Rz Gate: theta degree rotation about z axis
+<br>Rz Gate: theta degree rotation about z axis

-P Gate: theta degree rotation about z axis
+<br>P Gate: theta degree rotation about z axis

-S Gate: 90 degree rotation about z axis
+<br>S Gate: 90 degree rotation about z axis

-T Gate: 45 degree rotation about z axis
+<br>T Gate: 45 degree rotation about z axis

 4.3 U Gate and Universality